darkred07/shoe-tracker/README.md

 **Settings:**
 - `model`: Gemini model to use (e.g., `gemini-flash-latest`, `gemini-2.5-pro`)
 - `threshold`: Default price threshold for all URLs (can be overridden per URL)
+- `shoe_names`: (Optional) Array of shoe model keywords to filter notifications.
+Only products containing these keywords (case-insensitive) will trigger alerts.
+Leave empty `[]` or omit to get alerts for all shoes below threshold.
+  - Example: `["Forum", "Samba", "Rivalry"]` will only alert for shoes with these names

 **URL Fields:**
 - `name`: Product description (for your reference)